Governance of the University of St Andrews: Faculties

-The University is divided into four Faculties – Arts, Divinity, Science, Medicine – each one governed by a Faculty Council comprising all permanent members of academic staff in each school in the Faculty (members of cross faculty schools may attend either or both Faculty Councils).
-These Faculty Councils, in association with the Senatus Academicus, are ultimately responsible inter alia for the approval of new undergraduate and postgraduate courses and for overseeing monitoring of the progress of students.
+The University is divided into four Faculties – Arts, Divinity, Science, and Medicine.
+Each one is governed by a Faculty Council comprising all permanent members of academic staff in each school in the Faculty (members of cross-faculty schools may attend either or both Faculty Councils).
+These Faculty Councils, in association with the Senatus Academicus, are ultimately responsible inter alia for the approval of new undergraduate and postgraduate courses and for overseeing the monitoring of the progress of students.
 The Deans of Faculties and other faculty officers, including those responsible for postgraduate matters, are elected by the Faculty Councils.

 The Faculty Councils meet once annually, towards the end of each academic year.

 Teaching, Learning and Assessment Committee

-The routine business of the Faculties is conducted throughout the year by the Teaching, Learning and Assessment (TLA) Committee, a standing committee reporting to Senate, and by the Faculty Business Committees.
-The Faculty Business Committees, comprising the Faculty officers and any other co-opted members, meet in advance of each TLA committee to dispatch routine affairs and review issues arising from the implementation of policy or course proposals, highlighting issues which may need discussion in the wider forum of the TLA.
+The routine business of the Faculties is conducted throughout the year by the Teaching, Learning and Assessment (TLA) Committee, a standing committee reporting to the Senate, and by the Faculty Business Committees.
+The Faculty Business Committees, comprising the Faculty officers and any other co-opted members, meet in advance of each TLA committee to dispatch routine affairs and review issues arising from the implementation of policy or course proposals, highlighting issues that may need discussion in the wider forum of the TLA.